 As ESPN reported last year, the price for a team in the OWL can range somewhere from $20 million to $60 million.
 But, including the debts Immortals will have to assume, it doesn’t seem wise for OpTic Gaming to sell themselves for such a low fee.
 This is especially since their OWL spot could net them so much money by itself.

-There are many possible explanations for that, but one could be that price for a spot in the OWL is inflated right now and that the $20 million to $60 million figure that ESPN reported are not realistic prices that organizations are willing to pay.
-Regardless of that, with the purchase of OpTic Gaming, Immortals will now have control over OpTic’s teams and players in multiple other gaming franchises, including Call of Duty, Gears of War, and League of Legends.
+There are many possible explanations for that.
+But one could be that price for a spot in the OWL is so high right now.
+Also, the $20 million to $60 million figure ESPN reported is not a realistic price most organizations are willing to pay.
+But, with the purchase of OpTic Gaming, Immortals Gaming Club will have control over OpTic’s teams and players.
+They will control them in other gaming franchises, including Call of Duty, Gears of War and League of Legends.

-Immortal’s re-entry into the LCS is very notable as they were declined a spot in the LCS’s franchising system in late 2017 for a multitude of reasons.
-Fans from across the world did not react well to that news and so with this recent acquisition, it will be seen as a homecoming for Immortals, which was an eSports organization that started by purchasing a team in the LCS in 2016.
-Immortals is also looking to purchase a spot in the Call of Duty World League, the premiere eSports tournament for the Call of Duty franchise.
-Though Immortals will soon own OpTic Gaming, the illustrious 13 year history of OpTic will live on rather than be disbanded, according to ESPN.
+Immortal’s re-entry into the LCS is notable as they didn’t get a spot in the LCS’s franchising system in late 2017 for many reasons.
+Fans from across the world did not react well to that news.
+So with this recent acquisition, it will be a homecoming for Immortals.
+In fact, they were an esports organization that started by purchasing a team in the LCS in 2016.

 Also, Immortals wants to purchase a spot in the Call of Duty World League.
 It is the premier esports tournament for the Call of Duty franchise.
 Though Immortals will soon own OpTic Gaming, the illustrious 13-year history of OpTic will live on according to ESPN.